 “The idea of the community of practice is that each country or institutions come together once a year and exchange information,” said Margaret McEwan, senior project manager for sweet potato seed systems at International Potato Center.
 “People hear about something and go try it and come back with feedback.”

 As members of the Sweetpotato for Profit and Health Initiative, the participating countries have a target of reaching ten million households in Sub-Saharan Africa by 2020.

 “The provision of quality sweet potato seed (or planting material) is critical to this [target],” added McEwan, noting that healthy-looking vines for planting usually selected by farmers could facilitate accumulation of pests and diseases leading to significant decline in yield.

 As farmers wait for the vines to re-sprout, they could also lose a month of potential growth of the crop, which ultimately affects the yield, McEwan explained.
-According to Godfrey Asea, the director of National Crops Research Resource Institute in Uganda, obtaining quality seeds for planting at the right time requires other factors.

 “Scaling up sweet potato seed systems is not only about the technologies, but also about the factors which create an enabling policy environment, the social and behavioural change and new organisational arrangements which are needed so that farmers can access quality sweet potato planting material of the right varieties at the right time,” said Asea, citing a need for sustainability of quality and standardised seeds.

 This piece was produced by SciDev.Net’s Sub-Saharan Africa English desk.